How Solar Works In Florida

 "Your Solar Advocate" Consulting Is a Free Service

-Every single home no matter what size it is use a different amount of electricity, based on the efficiency of that home.
-The average monthly Kilowatt-hours used (on your power bill) is the main figure needed to determine what size system you need to off-set your power bill.
+Every single home no matter what size it is uses a different amount of electricity, based on the efficiency of that home and the occupancy.
+The average daily Kilowatt-hours used (on your power bill) is the main figure needed to determine what size system you need to off-set your power bill.

 The Following Is How Solar Works In Florida Legal Information